 Over the past two decades, Slovenia has had impressive success in economic and social development.
 Bold decisions, sound economic policy and hard work yielded success and resulted in relative stability, which helped this country achieve important progress while reducing its levels of inequality.
 In fact, today Slovenia is the best OECD performer in mitigating household income inequality, as it is shown by our report Divided We Stand: Why Inequality Keeps Rising.

 However, since the outbreak of the global crisis, Slovenia’s economy has been slowing down, and now it has entered a recession.
-Our latest Economic Outlook projects a GDP contraction of –2.0% in 2012, and a slight contraction of about –0.4% in 2013.
+Our latest Global Interim Economic Outlook, March 2017 projects a GDP contraction of –2.0% in 2012, and a slight contraction of about –0.4% in 2013.
 In this context, Slovenia’s unemployment rate has reached 8.6% in the first quarter of 2012.

 The problem is that the government does not have much firepower to reverse these trends, as public finances are still weak; despite a relatively low public-debt-to-GDP ratio (at 47% in 2011), which is about half the average of the OECD.